El Salvador president's bitcoin push casts shadow over IMF efforts

 El Salvador's dollarized economy relies heavily on money sent back from expatriate workers.
 World Bank data showed remittances to the country made up nearly $6 billion or around a fifth of GDP in 2019 - one of the highest ratios in the world.

-Carlos de Sousa, a portfolio managers at Vontobel Asset Management, said the Bitcoin push looked ill-thought through with Bukele potentially shooting himself in the foot by making the raising of tax revenue more difficult.
+Carlos de Sousa, a portfolio managers at Vontobel Asset Management, said the bitcoin push looked ill-considered with Bukele potentially shooting himself in the foot by making the raising of tax revenue more difficult.

 "Cryptocurrencies are overall a very easy way to avoid taxation and a very easy way to simply avoid the authorities because it's a completely decentralised system, you can do money laundering, you can do tax avoidance and so on," he said, adding it remained to be seen what the IMF thought of Bukele's foray.